isomerpages/mse/news/--press-releases/_posts/2022-09-19-media-release-on-partners-for-the-environment-forum-2022.md

 ---
-title: Forward Singapore: Ministry of Sustainability and the Environment Calls for All Sectors to Work Together for a Green, Liveable and Climate-Resilient Singapore
+title: Forward Singapore - Ministry of Sustainability and the Environment Calls for All Sectors to Work Together for a Green, Liveable and Climate-Resilient Singapore
 permalink: /resource-room/category/2022-09-19-media-release-on-partners-for-the-environment-forum-2022
 image:
 file_url: